 State-of-the-art telecommunications capability is in place throughout the metropolitan area with multiple providers of fiber optic and long-distance services.
 Des Moines businesses find it easy to meet their telecommunications needs in a cost-effective manner.

 Des Moines offers competitive, stable and reliable electric energy provided by MidAmerican Energy Company, Alliant Energy and local municipal utilities.
-Area electric providers can offer electric rates to industrial customers as low as 5 cents per kilowatt hour.
+On average, area electric providers can offer electric rates to industrial customers at 5.63 cents per kilowatt hour.
 These low electric rates, coupled with our knowledgeable IT workforce, relative safety from natural disaster and large water supply, make the area a hotbed for data center locations.

 Additionally, regional providers are committed to expanding renewable energy efforts.
 MidAmerican Energy is investing $3.6 billion in wind energy.
 By 2019, 85 percent of MidAmerican Energy customers’ energy will be generated by renewable energy.
 Alliant Energy is also making a $1 billion investment in wind energy with the goal of reducing its carbon footprint by 40 percent from 2005 to 2030.